microsoft/CameraTraps/api/batch_processing/README.md

 This string is used by some tools to choose appropriate default confidence values, which depend on the model version.
 If you change the name of the MegaDetector file, you will break this convention, and YMMV.

+The "detector_metadata" and "classifier_metadata" fields are also optionally added as of format version 1.2.
+These currently contain useful default confidence values for downstream tools (particularly Timelapse), but we strongly recommend against blindly trusting these defaults; always explore your data before choosing a confidence threshold, as the optimal value can vary widely.

 ##### Detector outputs